 Our analyzer outputs, as part of the result, whether each octagon actually improved the precision of the analysis.
 It is then possible to re-run the analysis using only packs that were proven useful, thus greatly reducing the cost of the analysis.
 (In our 75 kLOC example, only 400 out of the 2,600 original octagons were in fact useful.)
-Even when the program or the analysis parameters are modified, it is perfectly safe to use an list of useful packs output by a previous analysis.
+Even when the program or the analysis parameters are modified, it is perfectly safe to use a list of useful packs output by a previous analysis.
 We experimented successfully with the following method: generate at night an up-to-date list of good octagons by a full, lengthy analysis costs.

-8.2.2 Parameterized Packing for Boolean Relations
+7.2.3 Packing for Decision Trees

-In order to determine useful packs for the boolean relations of Sect.
-7.2.4, we used the following strategy: each time a numerical variable assignment depends on a boolean, or a boolean assignment depends on a numerical variable, we put both variables in a tentative pack.
-If, later, we find a place where the numerical variable is inside a branch depending on the boolean, we mark the pack as confirmed.
-In order to deal with complex boolean dependences, if we find an assignment b:=expr where expr is a boolean expression, we add b to all packs containing a variable in expr.
+In order to determine useful packs for the decision trees of Sect.
+6.2.4, we used the following strategy: each time a numerical variable assignment depends on a boolean, or a boolean assignment depends on a numerical variable, we put both variables in a tentative pack.
+If, later, we find a program point where the numerical variable is inside a branch depending on the boolean, we mark the pack as confirmed.
+In order to deal with complex boolean dependences, if we find an assignment $\mathbf{b} := expr$ where expr is a boolean expression, we add \mathbf{b} to all packs containing a variable in expr.
 In the end, we just keep the confirmed packs.

-At first, we restrained the boolean expressions used to extend the packs to simple boolean variables (we just considered b:=b') and the packs contained at most four boolean variables and dozens of false alarms were removed.
+At first, we restrained the boolean expressions used to extend the packs to simple boolean variables (we just considered b := b') and the packs contained at most four boolean variables and dozens of false alarms were removed.
 But we discovered that more false alarms could be removed if we extended those assignments to more general expressions.
 The problem was that packs could then contain up to 36 boolean variables, which gave very bad performance.
 So we added a parameter to restrict arbitrarily the number of boolean variables in a pack.
-With that strategy (which limits the number of boolean variables in a pack to three) we got an efficient and precise analysis of boolean behavior.
+Setting this parameter to three yields an efficient and precise analysis of boolean behavior.

-9. EXPERIMENTAL RESULTS
+8. EXPERIMENTAL RESULTS

 The main program we are interested in is 132,000 lines of C with macros (75 kLOC after preprocessing and simplification as in Sect.
 5.1) and has about 10,000 global/static variables (over 21,000 after array expansion as in Sect.
-7.1).
-We had 1,200 false alarms with the existing analyzer [3] we started with.
-The refinements of the analyzer described in this paper reduces the number of alarms to 25, only 5 on more recent versions of the analyzed program.
-Fig. 1 and 2 respectively give the total analysis time and the time per fixpoint iteration of the main loop for a family of related programs.
+6.1).
+We had 1,200 false alarms with the analyzer [5] we started with.
+The refinements of the analyzer described in this paper reduce the number of alarms down to 11 (and even 3, depending on the versions of the analyzed program).
+Fig. 2 gives the total analysis time for a family of related programs on commodity hardware (2.4 GHz, 1 Gb RAM PC), using a slow but precise iteration strategy.